 The British Society for Eighteenth-Century Studies promotes the study of all aspects of the global 'long' eighteenth century.

-The Centre was founded in 1996 at the University of York, and is now an internationally renowned centre for the study of the 'long' eighteenth century, 1650-1850.
+The Centre for Eighteenth Century Studies at the University of York was founded in 1996 and is now an internationally renowned centre for the study of the long eighteenth century.

-Based in the English Faculty, the Centre for Early Modern Studies serves as a central forum for research, conferences and graduate study, and aims to encourage collaboration across a wide range of related disciplines.
+Based in the University of Oxford's Faculty of English, the Centre for Early Modern Studies serves as a forum for research, conferences and graduate study, and aims to encourage collaboration across a wide range of related disciplines.